Sacramento Criminal Defense Lawyer

 The anxiety you feel after your arrest and before sentencing has built up in your mind, making the situation seem much worse than it probably is.
 Signing a plea agreement prematurely can negatively affect your future in many ways.

 You can relieve some of that worry and fear by contacting a Sacramento criminal defense lawyer at Crowell Law Offices.
-We can almost certainly get you a better deal than you could yourself, and we may even be able to get the charges dismissed entirely.
-Give us a call to discuss your options.
+Our legal representation can almost certainly get you a better deal than you could yourself, and we may even be able to get the charges dismissed entirely.
+Give us a call to discuss the options available to your criminal defense case.

 Misdemeanor Penalties in Sacramento